micnguy7-droid/process-design/README.md

 # Space_resources_LEIA

 ## Overview
-Space Resources LEIA is a Python-based modeling tool that simulates and analyzes the energy requirements for oxygen production from lunar regolith.
+Space Resources LEIA is a Python-based modeling tool that simulates and analyzes the energy requirements for oxygen production from lunar regolith, using hydrogen reduction technology.
 The model evaluates the complete end-to-end production chain, from excavation to storage.

 ## Process Chain
 The model includes energy calculations for: